<< ARI Watch

 (Mr. Valliant claims – SOLO Forum, June 2008, though he may edit or delete his posts – that he can reorder someone’s words and it is still a quote “so long as the meaning is undistorted ... .”
 “To reorder words within the quotation of a phrase is not ‘misquoting’ someone.” – even if there is no indication to the reader that a change was made.
 He says such reordering is “standard practice.”
 One wonders where.
 Clearly the gentleman is not a scholar.)

-All right, I’m almost done.
 Mr. Peikoff hosted a talk radio show 1995 to 1999 (toward the end it featured Andrew Lewis, the producer, more than Mr. Peikoff) which was also broadcast over the Internet.
-It was mostly a good show, but there were cracks foreshadowing things to come – we comment on some of them in another article.
-A crack we don’t mention: he once replayed a song attributed to Monty Python – a “South Park moment” you might say – vulgar and trashy (see Andrew Bernstein above).
+Mostly it was a good show but there were cracks foreshadowing things to come – we comment on some of them in another article.
+A crack not mentioned there: he once replayed a song attributed to Monty Python – a “South Park moment” you might say – vulgar and trashy (see Andrew Bernstein above).
 There were a couple of other such moments on other of the shows.
 At the time I just “tuned it out,” but in truth it revealed a telling lack of taste.

 In one of the last lectures of “Objectivism through Induction” (taped) Mr. Peikoff says that he “loved” the movie E.T.
 I haven’t seen this movie (the movie posters show a grotesquely ugly creature – multiculturalism among the stars) but know from trustworthy reviewers that it puts trash talk in the mouths of children, while projecting a fulsome, inauthentic sentimentality.